 How to Check Your Driving Record for Free in Ohio

 Go to the Ohio Department of Public Safety website.

 Get your free driving record or pay the fee for your certified copy.

 Driving records are important for insurance purposes because car insurance companies charge higher premiums for customers with a history of violations or accidents.
-For instance, a single speeding ticket increases premiums by an average of to provide your full name, date of birth, driver's license number and the last four digits of your Social Security number.
+For instance, a single speeding ticket increases premiums by an average of 26%.
 Checking your driving record can help you verify that the information is correct.